shashi5g/recruitment-frontend-test/README.md

 Once you're happy with your test, please add in any notes below explaining your approach and implementation.

 **INSERT YOUR NOTES HERE**
+ Useing React hooks
+ using axios fetch data ,update and delete
+I have not wriiten unit test and also there is obne bug   form is not getting clear after update and creating the  data
 ## Submitting Your Test

 To submit your test, please: